drshahizan/software-engineering/materials/module4/NurAleysha/readme.md

 # Software Requirements Document (SRD): College Room Rental System

+## Key steps in creating a College Room Rental System

 Creating a college room rental system can be a complex project, but here are some key steps to consider:

 #### Identify the requirements: